 - 4 oz (about 1 rounded cup) Gruyere cheese, shredded

 - 4 oz (about 1 cup) sharp white cheddar cheese, shredded

 - 1/4 tsp nutmeg, ground

-- Remove from heat.
-Using an immersion blender, blend the veggies and broth to your desired level of smoothness.
-I like to leave mine somewhat chunky, but it’s up to your own preference.
-If you do not have an immersion blender, this can be done in a traditional blender or food processor too.
+- Remove the pot from heat and using an immersion blender, blend the veggies and broth to your desired level of smoothness.
+If you do not have an immersion blender, this can be done in a traditional blender, though you may have to blend in batches.

 - Sugar: 5 g